jtanderson/htica/README.md

 `minkowskiCentroid.m`: uses the Minkowski functional to perform membership queries in the centroid body.
 See [1].

+`minkowskiCentroidGurobi.m`: same as above, but using the [Gurobi](https://www.gurobi.com/) solver if you have it installed properly.

 `generatesamples.m`: Built to call `mathematicasamples.w` from within Matlab to generate some synethetic data.

 `mathematicasamples.w`: A script for the Wolfram kernel to generate samples from nasty Pareto-like distributions.